Download EWG's Healthy Living AppClose

 |Titan Kogyo||Stt 65C-S||Anatase||est. 20 nm (64 m2/g)||None||Schlossman 2005|

-Scientists estimate zinc oxide provides maximum UVB protection with particles sized 20 to 30 nm, and the typical sizes of zinc particles in sunscreen are 30 to 200 nm (BASF 2011, Cross 2007, Nohynek 2007, Stamatakis 1990).
-Compared to larger particles, smaller particles provide greater UVB protection, but less UVA protection (Schlossman 2005).
+Scientists estimate zinc oxide provides maximum UVB protection with particles size 20 to 30 nm, and the typical sizes of zinc particles in sunscreen are 30 to 200 nm (BASF 2011, Cross 2007, Nohynek 2007, Stamatakis 1990).
+Compared to larger particles, smaller particles provide greater UVB protection but less UVA protection (Schlossman 2005).
 Particles larger than about 200 to 300 nm tint the skin white and are unacceptable to most consumers (BASF 2000).

 Table 8: Characteristics of sunscreen-grade zinc oxide

 |Zinc Oxide Suppliers and Products|

 |Supplier||Product||Primary particle size||Surface coating||Source|